Scotland

 Edinburgh

 I took these photos from Princess Street on the second floor of Edinburgh’s double-decker buses.
 You can see Edinburgh’s castle on top of a valley.
-My Scottish grandmother told me they used to prosecute people in the valley in old times.
+My Scottish friend who I call grandmother told me they used to prosecute people in the valley beneath the castle in old times.

-I really liked the structure of the buildings.
-My Scottish grandma told me the buildings have become black because they used to burn coil for keeping the house warm.
+I really liked the structure of these buildings, for example the mosque was built not the way I was used to see in my country Iran.
+My Scottish grandmother told me that buildings have become black because they used to burn coil for keeping the houses warm.

 This is a fruit farm you can pick your fruit and pay for it.
 It has a minimum payment taken in the entrance and on the way out they weigh your baskets and you will pay the difference.